 Torbjørn Kvasbø, Grand Prize winner at GICB 2017

-Torbjørn Kvasbø (b.1953, Norway) is considered a leading international ceramic artist and exhibits regularly in Asia, Europe and the USA.
+Torbjørn Kvasbø (b.1953, Norway) is considered a leading ceramic artist in his field and exhibits regularly in Europe, the US and Asia.
 He has been exploring the possibilities of clay in terms of building technique, type of clay and firing temperature since the 1970s.
 Many of his works are associated with organic and monumental sculptures, displaying inherent qualities of the material itself.
 He defines himself as an Abstract Expressionist.

 “The formative quality of this installation is imbued with multi-layered ambivalent aesthetics: organic and systematic, sensuous and structural, informal and contextual, impromptu and controllable, materialistic and spiritual at the same time.” -Hong-hee Kim, Chairwoman of Nam June Paik Cultural Foundation